Superabelian logics: Łukasiewicz unbound logic (and other logics of reals)

-As $e^\alg{Lu}(\tau(\gamma)) = (\bar e)^\mathbfL(\gamma)$ we have $(\bar e)^\mathbfL(\gamma) = 1$ for $\gamma\in\Gamma$ and so by the assumption also $(\bar e)^\mathbfL(\f) = 1$ which entails $e^\alg{\Lu}(\tau(\f) = 1$
+As $e^\alg{Lu}(\tau(\gamma)) = (\bar e)^\mathbfL(\gamma)$ we have $(\bar e)^\mathbfL(\gamma) = 1$ for $\gamma\in\Gamma$ and so, by the assumption, also $(\bar e)^\mathbfL(\f) = 1$, which entails $e^\alg{\Lu}(\tau(\f)) = 1$.

-To prove converse direction, it suffices to note that if the co-domain of $e$ is a subset of $[0,1]$, then $e = \bar e$.
+To prove the converse direction, it suffices to note that if the co-domain of $e$ is a subset of $[0,1]$, then $e = \bar e$.

-The second equivalence can either be proved in the exactly same way or actually follows from the first one and the fact the on finite sets of premises the \L ukasiewicz (unbound) logic coincides with its infinitary variant. \end{proof}
+The second equivalence can either be proved in exactly the same way or actually follows from the first one and the fact that on finite sets of premises the \L ukasiewicz (unbound) logic coincides with its infinitary variant. \end{proof}